 The sentencing guidelines leave discretion to the Judge to determine the degree to which a sentence will be discounted by a plea of guilty.
-As a general, though not inflexible, rule, a reduction of one third has been held to be an appropriate discount (see: $R \ v$.
-Buffrey (1993) 14 $Cr \ App \ R \ (S) \ 511$).
-Similarly in $R \ v$.
+As a general, though not inflexible, rule, a reduction of one third has been held to be an appropriate discount (see: R v.
+Buffrey (1993) 1410 Cr App R (S) 511).
+Similarly in R v.
 Buffrey 14 Cr.
-App. $R \ (S) \ 511$).
+App.
+R (S) 511).
 The Court of Appeal in England indicated that while there was no absolute rule as to what the discount should be, as general guidance the Court believed that something of the order of one-third would be an appropriate discount.
 In light of the convict's plea of guilty, and persuaded by the English practice, because the convict before me pleaded guilty, I propose at this point to reduce the sentence by one third from the starting point of a range of 20 - 25 years to a range of 13 - 17 years' imprisonment, before mitigation.

-Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, the aggravating and mitigating factors outlined above, I hereby accept the submitted plea agreement entered into by the accused, his counsel, and the State Attorney and in accordance thereto, find the proposed sentence of twelve (12) years' imprisonment as befitting the circumstances of the case and the antecedents of the convict.
-In accordance with Article 23 (9) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I note that the convict was charged on 26th March, 2019 and been in custody since then.
-I hereby take into account and set off one (1) year and four (4) months as the period the convict has already spent on remand.
-I therefore sentence the convict to a term of imprisonment of ten (10) years and eight (8) months to be served starting today.
+Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, the aggravating and mitigating factors outlined above, I hereby accept the submitted plea agreement entered into by the accused, his counsel, and the State Attorney and in accordance thereto, find the proposed sentence of sixteen (16) years' imprisonment as befitting the circumstances of the case and the antecedents of the convict.

+In accordance with Article 23 (9) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I note that the convict was charged on 8th May, 2019 and been in custody since then.
+I hereby take into account and set off one (1) year and two (2) months as the period the convict has already spent on remand.
+I therefore sentence the starting today.